-Consider our three-dimension perspective.
+Consider a three-dimension perspective.

 Planning on firing someone on your team in the next ninety days?
-Look at your decision from three dimensions: legal, financial, and marketing.
+Look at your decision from three dimensions: legal, financial, and marketing

-Each dimension provides a valuable perspective.
-The following framework only applies to individual terminations.
+Our three dimension perspective only applies to individual terminations.
 The dynamics of mass layoffs are different.